DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-json-data.md

 # Bind a Report to JSON Data

-This topic describes how to bind a report to JSON data at design time.
+This topic describes how to bind a report to JSON data.

 ## Create JsonDataSource